Sourav1429/Solved_coding_question_DSA/README.md

 A[j] < A[i].
 Elements for which no smaller element exist, consider next smaller element as -1.
 128) allocate_books.java: Given an array of integers A of size N and an integer B. College library has N books,the ith book has A[i] number of pages.
 You have to allocate books to B number of students so that maximum number of pages alloted to a student is minimum.
 A book will be allocated to exactly one student.
 Each student has to be allocated at least one book.
 Allotment should be in contiguous order, for example: A student cannot be allocated book 1 and book 3, skipping book 2.
 Calculate and return that minimum possible number.
 129) Find First and Last Position of Element in Sorted Array.java: Given an array of integers nums sorted in non-decreasing order, find the starting and ending position of a given target value.
 If target is not found in the array, return [-1, -1].
 You must write an algorithm with O(log n) runtime complexity.
+130) hotel_booking_possible.cpp: A hotel manager has to process N advance bookings of rooms for the next season.
+His hotel has K rooms.
+Bookings contain an arrival date and a departure date.
+He wants to find out whether there are enough rooms in the hotel to satisfy the demand.
+Write a program that solves this problem in time O(N log N) .